weecology/forecasting-dynamics-course/discussion/scenarios.md

 layout: nil
 ---

-* What is a scenario?
+1. How will you define an "ecological surprise"?
+Give some examples.
-* How does scenario planning differ from other approaches to forecasting?
+2. What is the difference between scenario planning, and predictions and forecasting?
+Give some examples.
-* What are some uses of scenario planning?
+3. Which are the benefits of scenario planning?
-* What do you think about this as an approach to informing how ecological systems will change in the future?
+4. How will you define "ecological feedback"?
+Give some examples.
-* What are some of the key components of the scenario planning process?
+5. Which are the reasons that scenario planning should include ecology as part of their the process?
-* Describe an example where scenario planning would be useful in ecology (not one of the examples from the paper).
+6. How will incorporating global scenarios should benefit ecologist and ecosystem managers?